 Inform customers about any changes or delays in backorders.
 They need to receive shipping notifications too.
-It is not worth letting a situation where the customer does not know what is happening and becomes frustrated.
+It is not worth letting a situation where the customer does not know what is happening and becomes frustrating.

 Backorders Best Practices for high season 2021

-- Try to collect as many backordered items as possible before informing customers of their return.
+- Try to collect as many back ordered items as possible before informing customers of their return.

-- Set the time at which your eCommerce will process backorders for a given product.
+- Set the time at which your ecommerce will process backorders for a given product.
 This time frame will be the reference for collecting orders from your customers and processing them.